Amjad50/Emerald/book/src/xtask/profiler.md

 It allows us to send commands to the Qemu instance and get the results back.

 Such as:
-- `query-cpus`: Get the current state of the CPUs.
 - `stop`: Pause the Qemu instance.
 - `cont`: Continue the Qemu instance.
 - `human-monitor`: Send gdb like commands to the Qemu instance.